fabianp/pytron/README.rst

         func : callable
             func(w, *args) is the evaluation of the function at w, It should return a float.
-        grad: callable
-            grad(w, *args) is the gradient of func at w, it should return a numpy array of size x0.size
-        hess: callable
+        grad_hess: callable
-            hess(w, s, *args) returns the dot product H.dot(s), where H is the Hessian matrix at w.
-It must return a numpy array of size x0.size
+            returns the gradient and a callable with the hessian times an arbitrary vector.
         tol: float
             stopping criterion.
 XXX TODO. what is the stopping criterion ?